Student Transfer Process (English)

 3) Two (2) forms of proof of residency.

-Once the request is approved, it is good for a four-year period; however, the district has the right to rescind it due to poor attendance, tardiness, etc. WESD does not require renewal each year; however, after four years, parents must complete a new Inter-district Transfer form with the WESD district.
+Once the request is approved, it is good for a five-year period; however, the district has the right to rescind it due to poor attendance, tardiness, etc. WESD does not require renewal each year; however, after five years, parents must complete a new Inter-district Transfer form with the WESD district.